databricks/terraform-provider-databricks/website/content/Provider/_index.md

 * `tenant_id` - This is the Azure Active Directory Tenant id in which the Enterprise Application (Service Principal) resides in.
 Alternatively you can provide this value as an environment variable `DATABRICKS_AZURE_TENANT_ID` or `ARM_TENANT_ID`.

+* `pat_token_duration_seconds` - The current implementation of the azure auth via sp requires the provider to create a temporary personal access token within Databricks.
+The current AAD implementation does not cover all the APIs for Authentication.
+This field determines the duration in which that temporary PAT token is alive for.
+It is measure in seconds and will default to 1 hour.

 Where there are multiple environment variable options, the `DATABRICKS_AZURE_*` environment variables takes precedence and the `ARM_*` environment variables provide a way to share authentication configuration when using the `databricks-terraform` provider alongside the `azurerm` provider.
 {{% /chevron %}}